StudentWeis/mdref/README.md

 - clap
 - walkdir
+- pathdiff
 - regex
 - rayon
 - cargo-dist

 # Contributing

 If you want to submit code to this repository, please first refer to [CONTRIBUTING](./CONTRIBUTING).

 Thanks for your help!